IceStreams/STU-SAMI/README.md

 ## How to Use

 1. Dataset preparation.
-   * Please split the data into training, validation and test sets and organize them as follows:
+   * Please split the data into training and testing sets and organize them as follows:
 ```
       YOUR_DATA_DIR
       ├── ...